 Key Data Points

-The restaurant industry is a challenging one, especially recently, with food, labor, and insurance costs going up.
+The restaurant industry is a challenging one, especially recently, with rising costs for food, labor, and insurance.
 Texas Roadhouse is one of the companies best-equipped to handle those challenges.
-It has an excellent leadership team, consistently high profit margins (8% as of July 2025), and it pays dividends to shareholders.
+It has an excellent leadership team, consistently high profit margins (7.5% as of September 2025), and it pays dividends to shareholders.

 Key Data Points